aajanki/gcp-workflows-toolkit/README.md

 Status: beta, not all workflow features are supported.

-By writing a workflow definition in Typescript, we can employ the Typescript type checking to catch many potential errors already during development stage.
+By writing a workflow definition in Typescript, we can employ the Typescript type checking to catch many potential errors already during the development stage.

 ### Sample